gmotyl/opaque-ts/README.md

-# Step 1 - Solution
+# Step 2 - Kata

-Notice that TS in Orbiter don't show an error when whe pass a Mile to calculateOrbit.... do we ?
+TODO:

+- calculateOrbit accepts ONLY Kilometer param (Kilometer and Mile types are _opaque_)

 This repository contains code kata in TypeScript.
-Switch to kata/step2 and follow instructions in README.md
+Compare your solution with solution/step2 and follow instructions in README.md